RosettaCommons/demos/public/zinc_site_redesign/README.md

 Authors: Sagar Khare (khares@uw.edu), Per Jr Greisen (pgreisen@gmail.com)

+## Requirements

+The scripts in this demo require that [SciPy](https://www.scipy.org/) is installed on the user's system.

 ## Summary

 Starting from a TS ensemble model and a set of zinc-containing PDBs (only one - PDBid 1A4L - is included here, list of other PDB codes used in the paper is in list\_of\_input\_pdbs file) as inputs, we generate a design model and evaluate it.